camunda/camunda-bpm-examples/bpmn-model-api/generate-jsf-form/README.md

 that you have to checkout the git repository of the [camunda-bpmn-model][5] project.
 After this run `mvn clean install` inside the repository to install the maven artifact locally.
 Without the artifact you are not able to compile this quickstart.
-This project doesn't work on prepackaged Websphere distribution!

 ## Example processes